-Take torn weeds, grass, fallen leaves, add to them the garden land and manure in a ratio of 2:1:1, lay in the box, pour water, close the lid.
+Take weeds, grass, fallen leaves, add garden soil and manure to them in a ratio of 2:1:1, put them in a box, fill with water, close the lid.
 Leave to rot for 7-12 months (or for a longer period).

-Mix the manure with the garden soil and peat (5:1:1), put in the boxes, pour water, and after 5-6 months you will have a ready-made organic fertilizer.
-And the longer the compost from the manure, the more valuable quality becomes.
+Mix the manure with garden soil and peat (5:1:1), put it in boxes, fill it with water, and after 5-6 months you will have a ready-made organic fertilizer.
+And the longer the manure compost is stored, the more valuable its quality becomes.

 Sawdust as fertilizer

-Usually sawdust as a fertilizer is used in combination with urea, since they practically do not contain nitrogen.
-Dilute 10 liters of water 250 grams of urea and pour 3 buckets of sawdust.
+Usually sawdust is used as a fertilizer in combination with urea, since they practically do not contain nitrogen.
+Dilute 250 grams (8.8 oz) of urea in 10 liters of water and pour 3 buckets of sawdust.
 It will be an excellent organic additive to heavy clay and loamy soils.

-Treated urea sawdust introduced into the soil in the autumn, no more than 1 bucket per 2 sq. m.
-They are also good for mulching (shelter) plants for the winter.
+Sawdust treated with urea is introduced into the soil in autumn, no more than 1 bucket per 2 sq. m (2.4 sq. yard).
+They are also good for mulching (sheltering) plants for the winter.

-Bone meal is rich in calcium and phosphorus and is applied to the soil at the rate of 3 kg per 1 sq m; as a top dressing for plants, it is almost 2 times accelerates their growth.
+Bone meal is rich in calcium and phosphorus and is introduced into the soil at the rate of 3 kg per 1 sq. m (6.6 lb/1.2 sq. yard); as a top dressing for plants – it accelerates their growth almost 2 times.

-To prepare an aqueous solution of 1 kg of bone meal, pour 20 liters of boiling water and let it brew for a week.
-Periodically stir the mixture, and then filter and dilute with water 1:10.
-Feed the plants with a solution once a month, and the result will not slow to affect.
-In addition, bone meal is added to different types of compost for heavy soils.
-On light soils it is better to use in pure form.
+To prepare an aqueous solution, pour 1 kg (2.2 lb ) of bone meal with 20 liters of boiling water and let it brew for a week.
+Stir the mixture periodically, and then strain and dilute with water 1:10.
+Feed the plants with a solution once a month, and the result will please you.
+In addition, bone meal is added to various types of compost for heavy soils.
+On light soils, it is better to use it in its pure form.